 Give your security guards the authority to remove residents or guests who are disregarding community pool safety or abusing pool privileges.

 7 Habits of Highly Successful Property Managers Guide

 You will discover creative ways to identify and eliminate routines that are no longer benefiting your business.Download

-- Check chlorine and pH levels at least twice a day with pool test strips.
-The Center for Disease Control recommends that you check for free chlorine (2-4 ppm) and bromine (4-6 ppm).
+The Center for Disease Control recommends that you check for free chlorine (2-4 ppm) and bromine (4-6 ppm) with pool test strips at least twice a day.
 The pH level should be between 7.2 and 7.8.
 This will prevent outbreaks of Legionnaire’s Disease, which can be caused by pathogens that develop in insufficiently sanitized water, and can spread via water vapor or droplets.

 Equipment that should be inspected every year includes pumps, drains, and heaters.
 Keep a logbook to track inspections.